Kate Figes: Early life and background

-Kate Figes was the daughter of the feminist writer Eva (née Unger) and John George Figes.
-Her brother is the historian Orlando Figes.
+Kate Figes was born in London, England, on 6 November 1957, the daughter of the feminist writer Eva (née Unger) and John George Figes.
+Her younger brother is the historian Orlando Figes.
 Their mother's Jewish family fled from Nazi Germany in 1939.
 Figes's parents divorced when she was aged five, both relating different accounts as to what happened.
 She left home at 17 after a row with her mother; the relationship between the two women remained difficult for many years.

-After graduating in Russian and Arabic from the Polytechnic of Central London (now the University of Westminster), Figes became a sales representative for the Pandora feminist publishing house (an imprint of Routledge Kegan Paul), later a publicist and editor for the same firm.
+After graduating in Russian and Arabic from the Polytechnic of Central London (now the University of Westminster), Figes became a sales representative for Pandora Press, the feminist imprint of publishers Routledge Kegan Paul, and later worked as a publicist and editor for the same firm.
 Figes followed her mother's profession, although she only became a full-time writer in her thirties.
-"It’s not easy to believe you can when your own mother is one too", she once said.
-Following a part-time job as fiction editor for Cosmopolitan, leading to newspaper commissions and her appointment in 1996 as the books editor of You magazine (a supplement of The Mail on Sunday), a post she retained for the rest of her career.
+"It's not easy to believe you can when your own mother is one too," she once said.
+Following a part-time job as fiction editor for Cosmopolitan magazine, leading to newspaper commissions and her appointment in 1996 as the books editor of You magazine (a supplement of The Mail on Sunday), a post she retained for the rest of her career.
 She wrote seven books of non-fiction and two novels.